-Summer can be a time when want to buy the latest trend and that normally means buying something cheap and that we will only wear a few times.
+Summer can be a time when want to buy the latest trend and that normally means buying something cheap that we will only wear a few times.
 The most sustainable thing you can do is to shop your closet first.
 But if you are in the market to buy a cute new dress, why not make it an ethical one?

-Okay first, let's touch on the basics: sustainable summer dresses are so easy to wear, you can dress them up or down, you don't need to give it much thought.
+Okay first, let's touch on the basics: sustainable summer dresses are so easy to wear, you can dress them up or down, and you don't need to give them much thought.
 This summer, most of us will be confined to our homes or backyards, so I'm going to focus on dresses that offer both style and comfort.
 Here's what to look for when shopping for eco-friendly summer dresses.